-Sincerely
+Sincerely,

-[Further borrowing privileges of such borrower will be determined by the library committee on case-by-case basis)
+[Further borrowing privileges of such borrower will be determined by the library committee on case by case basis)

-B. Renewals:

-Renewals can be done only for books.
-A maximum of two consecutive renewals is allowed unless someone else has placed a hold on them.
-Renewals can be done:

-C. Returning Library Materials:

-Due date slips are placed in all library materials borrowed from the library with membership numbers written against the due date.
-If a library member cannot come s/he can send the library books with anyone else.
-It is not incumbent to the library to provide a proof of return.

-D. Restrictions for Checking out Library Materials if:

-- The borrower reached the maximum number of items allowed. - The borrower reached the renewal limit for an item. - The borrower has one or more overdue or recall item. - The borrower membership has expired. - The borrower violates any of the conditions in the Library Circulation Policies

-E. Staff and Students who Leave the college or the organization:

-All staff and students must return all library materials before going on leave.
-Or if anyone is leaving the college, or the organization permanently should take clearance from the library.
+- vii.
+Renewals: Renewals can be done only for books.
+A maximum of two consecutive renewals is allowed, unless someone else has placed a hold on them. - viii.
+Returning Library Materials: Due date slips are placed in all library materials borrowed from the library with membership numbers written against the due date.
+If a library member can not come s/he can send the library books with any one else.
+It is not incumbent to the library to provide a proof of return. - ix.
+Restrictions for Checking out Library Materials if: - The borrower reached the maximum number of items allowed. - The borrower reached the renewal limit for an item. - The borrower has one or more overdue or recall item. - The borrower membership has expired. - The borrower violates any of the conditions in the Library Circulation Policies - x.
+Staff and Students who leave the college or the organization: All staff and students must return all library materials before going on leave.
+Or if any one is leaving the college or the organization permanently should take clearance from the library.

-F. Services of the Library
+B. Services of the Library